-Feds: Houston’s illegal dumpsites may violate civil rights
+Feds: Illegal dumping in Houston may violate civil rights

 The Houston investigation will focus on Trinity/Houston Gardens, a predominantly Black and Latino neighborhood in northeastern Houston.
 Residents frequently complain about illegal dumping there, Clarke said.

+Turner, who is Black, said the city sets a priority to combat illegal dumping, “a practice that we agree disproportionately plagues Black and Brown communities in Houston and many municipalities throughout the country.”
+The city has spent millions of dollars to fight illegal dumping, Turner said, adding that the problem is overwhelmingly caused by third parties who do not live in the affected neighborhoods.

+The Houston City Council doubled the maximum fine for illegal dumping to $4,000 last year, the maximum allowed by state law, Turner said.
+The city also has installed surveillance cameras to catch and prosecute individuals and businesses responsible for illegal dumping and encourages city residents to call 311 to register complaints.

-Mary Benton, a spokeswoman for Houston Mayor Sylvester Turner, said Friday she was “not aware of” dead bodies being dumped anywhere in Houston.
-The city doubled its maximum fine for illegal dumping violations last year, she said.
+Mary Benton, a spokeswoman for Turner, said Friday she was “not aware of” dead bodies being dumped anywhere in Houston.

+During the first six months of the year, Houston residents called the city’s 311 line more than 5,400 times to complain about illegal dumping, The Houston Chronicle reported.
+That’s nearly as many complaints as recorded in all of 2021, the newspaper said.

+“It’s a huge problem across the entire city,” city council member Martha Castex-Tatum told the paper.
+Castex-Tatum blamed much of the illegal dumping on landscaping and construction crews or landlords clearing out recently vacated apartments.
+Besides tires and mattresses, other items frequently dumped include air conditioners, water heaters and major appliances, she said.

 The federal inquiry follows a complaint by Lone Star Legal Aid, a nonprofit advocacy group that helps low-income residents in Texas and Arkansas on a range of legal issues, including landlord-tenant disputes, foreclosures, disaster recovery and environmental justice.